nginxinc/nginx-gateway-fabric/site/content/reference/api.md

 <a class="headerlink" href="#gateway.nginx.org%2fv1alpha1.SnippetsFilter" title="Permanent link">¶</a>
 </h3>
 <p>
-<p>SnippetsFilter is an Direct Attached Policy.
-It allows inserting NGINX configuration into the
+<p>SnippetsFilter is a filter that allows inserting NGINX configuration into the
-generated NGINX config for HTTPRoute, GRPCRoute and TLSRoute resources.</p>
+generated NGINX config for HTTPRoute and GRPCRoute resources.</p>
 </p>
 <table class="table table-bordered table-striped">
 <thead>